[ Direct Download: Latest TeXShop | Latest TeXShop Source ] [ Contact ]

 As soon as betas of OS X appeared, I switched to using them for my work.
 Someone had compiled teTeX for the beta macOS, so I could write source in TextEdit and typeset from the Terminal.
 I discovered pdfTeX, then at version 0.14, but still, it worked.
 So a dvi display wasn’t necessary and I could preview with Apple's Preview.
 This gave a very primitive TeX system.

 I kept pestering our local Apple representative for real TeX and for Mathematica.
 He assured me that Apple understood how important both were.
 But I didn't see any progress.
-Finally one day I thought “you wrote some programs using OpenStep, and you also wrote a commercial 3D program for high school teachers with object Pascal.
+Finally one day I thought “you wrote a few programs using OpenStep, and you wrote a commercial 3D program for high school teachers with object Pascal.
 It ought to be possible to write a front end for TeX on the new Mac with Cocoa.
 Cocoa has NSText and NSImage and NSTask.
 Why, the program almost writes itself.”

 I began writing the program in the early spring of 2000.
 The 2000 Worldwide Developer Conference, WWDC, was in San Jose in May.
 At this conference, Apple was slated to give developers the release version of OS X, which would be sold to users several months later.
 I was only teaching one course that spring, a Discrete Mathematics course for Computer Science students.
 The authors of the book were also at the University of Oregon, so I asked them to teach my class for a week and went to the conference.
-Just before leaving, I bought a 17" PPC portable, erased the hard disk, and partitioned it so I could install macOS at the conference.
+Before leaving, I bought a 17" PPC portable, erased the hard disk, and partitioned it so I could install macOS at the conference.

 In the conference keynote address, Steve Jobs said that sometimes in the computer industry, there were name changes for marketing reasons.
 He then announced that the release version of OS X would instead be called OS X Public Beta and would be sold for a $15 handling fee rather than costing $125.
 After the keynote, a friend said to me "Wasn’t that smooth?
 Jobs just announced that OS X is delayed a year."
 My friend was right.